chentianran/chentianran.github.io/teaching/alg2/syllabus.markdown

 ### What we will learn

-This undergraduate level course on abstract algebra that follows Modern Algebra I.
+This is an undergraduate level course on abstract algebra that follows Modern Algebra I.
 Topics include rings, ideals, fields, modules, vector spaces, factorization, field extensions, and Galois theory.